Device Manager views and manages all devices remotely from single, unified console. Protects all devices and endpoints.

 A black arrow appears by the device name in the device list of the Device Manager whenever a device is disabled, by the user or because of a serious issue.
 In the older versions of Windows (XP and prior ones), it's a red x that indicates this.

 When a device has a system resource conflict, driver problem or any other hardware issue, the Device Manager would give error codes.
-These codes- called Device Manager codes or hardware error codes- plus their explanations are found as a list in the Device Manager.
+These codes- known as hardware error codes- plus their explanations are found as a list in the Device Manager.

 Unify Your Security